SharedSmally/doc/1app/java/spring/web/controller.md

     return new ResponseTransfer("JSON Content!");
 }
 ```

-- **ResponseStatus: Marks a method or exception class with the status ResponseStatus.code() and ResponseStatus.reason() that should be returned.
+- **ResponseStatus**: Marks a method or exception class with the status ResponseStatus.code() and ResponseStatus.reason() that should be returned.

 - **InitBinder**: identifies methods that initialize the WebDataBinder which will be used for populating command and form object arguments of annotated handler methods.